mantidproject/documents/Design/Plotting/plotting_VSI_design.md

 (https://github.com/mantidproject/documents/blob/master/Design/Plotting/plotting_cli.md)
 identified the objectives for a new and expanded Python CLI.
 The VSI was listed as one of the items in the functionality that should be provided.
 At present the VSI is not exposed to Python at all.
-Having scritablility features will vastly improve the user experience of this tool, as well as the entire MD toolset.
+Having scriptablility features will vastly improve the user experience of this tool, as well as the entire MD toolset.
 The overall objective here is to provide a Python CLI to control plotting and/or visualization in the VSI.